satra/NiPyPe-Paper/nipype_paper.rst

 A pipeline defined this way (see Figure workflow\_from\_scratch, for full code see Supplementary material) is ready to run.
 This can be done by calling run() method of the master Workflow.

+If the run() method would be called twice none of the interface would be executed during the second run. this is due to the inputs hashing mechanism.
+Since the inputs are the same nothing needs to be executed again.
+However, if an extra contrast were to be added to contrastestimate node, it would rerun (

 .. figure:: images/image02.png
    :align: center